-Subscription Rate \$1.00 Per Year-Write to Business Manager

-Introducing ...
-By ANN CUPITO

-LIZ TALAMINE

-"Liz" Talamini, a curly headed strawberry blonde General Elementary Junior, has lived in Clif ton all her life, and was graduated from Clifton High School in 1951.

-She is a member of Kappa Delta Pi, Citizenship Club and Beta Kappa Chi here at state Cutside of school, her activities include: Young Adults Catholle Club, Y.M.C.A., U.S.O., and Clif-ton Basketball League
+Subscription Rate \$1.00 Per Year-Write to Business Manager Introducing . . .
+By ANN CUPITO LIZ TALAMINE "Liz" Talamini, a curly headed strawberry blonde General Elementary Junior, has lived in Clifton all her life, and was graduated from Clifton High School in 1951.
+She is a member of Kappa Delta Pi, Citizenship Club and Beta Kappa Chi here at state.
+Outside of school, her activities include: Young Adults Catholic Club, Y.M.C.A., U.S.O., and Clitton Basketball League.

-LIZ TALAMINI

-"Liz's" hobbies are all types of sports, traveling, and knitting.
+LIZ TALAMINI "Liz's" hobbies are all types of sports, traveling, and knitting.
 She spends her leisure time dancing, roller skating, listening to cowboy music, and watching sports.
 (What leisure time?)

-CARL SALAMENSKY

-Carl can usually be seen floating around the campus with Joe Romanchak, Sam Vigorito, Murray Strober, or Marty Walsh, He is a Geenral Elementary Junior and is secretary-treasurer of the Masque and Masquers, a member of the Science Club, and Delta Omega Epsilon.
-He is proud of the fact that he is serving on the ticket committee for the "A11-College Revue."
+CARL SALAMENSKY Carl can usually be seen floating around the campus with Joe Romanchak, Sam Vigorito, Murray Strober, or Marty Walsh, He is a Geenral Elementary Junior and is secretary-treasurer of the Masque and Masquers, a member of the Science Club, and Delta Omega Epsilon.
+He is proud of the fact that he is serving on the ticket committee for the College Revue."

-CARL and MYRNA

-One of the main goals in Carl's life is to go into the music business with Marty Walsh and have Mr. Wiedner as a pupil.
+CARL and MYRNA One of the main goals in Carl's life is to go into the music business with Marty Walsh and have Mr. Wiedner as a pupil.
 (THIS MY FRIENDS IS FAR FETCHED.)
 Mr. Salamensky's pet peeves are: unhappy and discontented people, women drivers who give the wrong hand signals, long and tedious exams, and girls who chew tobacco!
 Seriously, though, Carl has great talent for telling jokes, ralsing pet hamsters, and singing off marking." key.
 He is also a rooter for State's basketball team.

-CHRIS CRICKET

-By JANE WALSH

-Ah . . . again it's spring, de boid is on de wing, Dat's a silly t'ing . . . it sounds absoid, I always hoid---De wing is on de boid! !
+CHRIS CRICKET By JANE WALSH Ah . . . again it's spring, de boid is on de wing, Dat's a silly t'ing . . . it sounds absoid, I always hoid- De wing is on de boid!!

-Miss Edwell's speech clinic for yours truly, but let's get on with some secret speech around campus...
-The WAA trip to Trenton certainly found some "strange things hap-pening to our girl athletes: Dolores Wain found that double plus servings of food couldn't fill her but she later staged a lively show while on the road; Mille Holmes is still wondering about a certain inverted bathtub: Pat Vreeland was missing something on the trip home and th's isn't a "slip" of the tongue ...
-Evic Grenier carries VIC RABASCA a snak bar in her handbeg which hobbles are music and dancing Of course, he hardly ever gets an opportunity to dance because he too busy with his saxophone.
-He has played for about five dances here at P.S.T.C. with his Combo. the "Velvetones".
+Miss Elwell's speech clinic for yours truly, but let's get on with some secret speech around campus . . .
+The WAA trip to Trenton certainly found some "strange things hap-pening to our girl athletes: Dolores Wain found that double plus servings of food couldn't fill her but she later staged a lively show while on the road; Mille Holmes is still wondering about a certain inverted bathtub: Pat Vreeland was missing something on the trip home and th's isn't a "slip" of the

+tongue . .
+Evic Grenier carries

+vic RABASCA

+to snak bar in her handbag which

-"Mr. Music" is a resident of Montclair, was graduated in 1948 from Montclair High and spent two years with Uncle Sam.
+"Mr. Music" is a resident of Montelair, was graduated in 1948 from Montclair High and spent two years with Uncle Sam.
 While in the army, he was a member of the Calvary Division Band at Hokido, Japan.
 Vic Rabasca's activities here at

+State include Masque and Mas-